martinpeck/oss-project-status/README.md

 You're welcome to modify or adapt these to fit your needs.
 You're also welcome to submit PRs for new statuses, or to modify the existing ones.

 The main thing to remember is that you're trying to set expectations in a succinct manner.
 You want visitors to your project to very quickly get a general idea of the status of your project.

-If you have nuences and subtlties that aren't expressed easily with a status image and some template text, then maybe you should be more explicit in your README or elsewhere in the repositry.
+If you have nuences and subtlties that aren't expressed easily with a status image and some template text, then maybe you should be more explicit in your README or elsewhere in the repository.

 ## Isn't this rather gloomy?
 Why would an OSS project ever get into these states?

 Stuff happens.
 The life of an OSS maintainer changes.
 If you generate a lot of useful OSS projects you can find yourself inundated with issue, pull requests, and requests for features/changes/whatever.
 For many, that's **an awesome situation to be in** but, once in a while, maintainers find themselves having to support their legacy OSS projects, and feel guilty when they can't devote time to OSS project that they've pretty much stopped using, or thinking about.

 It can often take a long time for an OSS maintainer to remember "what does this code even do!?!" before they're able to properly respond to an issue or PR.